BlackSound1/AuthorBibCreator/README.md

 For documentation, many comments have been included, including javadoc.
 Note that while the javadoc is included in the code, it is not generated.
 Be sure to generate javadoc on your own to see its full benefit.

+The .bib files are a given data set, and may be replaced with whatever .bib files you need.
+They must contain academic articles written in .json.

 What I learned (and techniques I used) i this project:
 - File I/O
 - Exception Handling
 - Regular Expressions
+- Parsing JSON